xdavidchen/hugoblog/content/post/the-price-tag-of-this-blog-post/index.md

   - attention
   - present
 ---
 Richard Feynman was a Nobel-prizewinning US theoretical physicist in the 20th centuries.
-A few days ago while I was doing my daily random scrolling on Hacker News, his named popped up with the quote, “Knowledge isn’t free.
+A few days ago while I was doing my daily random scrolling on Hacker News, his name popped up with the quote, “Knowledge isn’t free.
 You have to pay attention.”

 I love this quote.